 Rainforests are crucial for the survival of life on Earth.
 They not only support the largest variety of plants and animal species of any other ecosystem in the world but also influence weather patterns and act as major carbon sinks, moderating local temperatures and keeping our air clean.
-Here are 8 stunning rainforest facts you might not know.
+To celebrate World Rainforest Day 2023 – a day that has been set aside to help protect rainforests by raising awareness and encouraging action to protect these incredible resources – we put together 8 stunning rainforest facts you might not know.

 8 Rainforest Facts

 1. Rainforests have self-watering mechanisms that guarantee constant humidity

 Rainforests derive their name from the abundant rainfall they experience, between 200 to 1,000 centimetres (79 to 394 inches) annually.
 Plants release water into the atmosphere through a process known as transpiration.
 The moisture they generate helps create a thick cloud cover that hangs over the forest, guaranteeing constant humid and warm conditions even when it’s not raining.

 2. The Amazon Rainforest is more than half the size of the US

 Spread across nine countries in South America – including Brazil, Peru, and Colombia – for a total of 2.3 million square miles (6 million square kilometres), the Amazon Rainforest is by far the largest rainforest in the world.
 In fact, it is three times bigger than the next-largest rainforest, the Congo Basin.